eclipse-pass/pass-ember-adapter/README.md

 By default, the container is baseURI/NAME where NAME is the pluralized form of the model name.
 These containers must exist for the adapter to work.

-## Limitations
+## Requirements and limitations

-The adapter requires @id and @type be used.
-It does not check the context for possible redefinition.

-The only context processing is expansion of compact IRIs for property names and type values.
-This expansion only happens if the context is included.
-The default behavior is for Fedora to rather verbosely include context.
-The adapter works best if Fedora is modified to return clean compact JSON-LD based on the model context.
+The adapter requires does not do JSON-LD processing.
+It requires that the JSON-LD be compact and only supports terms.
+The default Fedora behavior does not do this.

 The ember attribute type object (basic Javasript object) is not supported.
 The Fedora single subject restriction would make support a bit awkward.
 Note that JSON arrays of simple types